roman-right/beanie-fastapi-demo/articles/eng.md

 init_beanie(client.beanie_db, document_models=[Note])
 ```

+No surprises here.
-There are no surprises here.
-Beanie uses Motor as an async driver for MongoDB.
-For the initialization, I have to provide the list of all Beanie documents, which I will work with.
+Beanie uses Motor as an asynchronous driver for MongoDB.
+For initialization, I need to provide the list of all Beanie documents that I will be working with.

-As an API framework, I will use popular FastApi.
+As API framework I will use the popular FastApi.

 ```python
 from fastapi import FastAPI